 Understand how the five forces influence your ability to compete in your chosen field and dictate industry economics.

-Inspect the supply of talent for a path you are considering and demand for that talent – this will influence the price for your services.
+Inspect the supply of talent for a path you are considering and the demand for that talent – this will influence the price of your services.

-Remain in a craft where the barriers to entry are high – continue to deepen skills that raise the stakes to your differentiation.
+Remain in a craft where the barriers to entry are high – continue to deepen skills that raise the stakes for your differentiation.